YukiChen-yuxin/HomicideDashboard/doc/reflection-milestone2.md

 * Shows count of homicides in the US by States, and presents the data according to the gender of the victim and the perpetrator
 * Can filter the count of homicides across year values and weapon type values
 * By selecting a state, shows line chart and bar chart about counts of homicides by month and by perpetrator race
+* The page accomplishes a relatively good level of interactivity, by selecting different continents, all three graphs change accordingly

 ## Tab 2
 * Shows count of homicides in the US across months